SteffenPL/steffenpl.github.io/src/seminar/szep-webgpu-2025/index.md

 # Grisha Szep: Emergent locomotion with scalable cytoskeleton simulations in WebGPU

 We would like to kindly invite you to the following interdisciplinary seminar at the cross-section of mathematical modeling, modern computational tools and cell biology.
+(Take a look at his simulation here [gszep.com/fluid-structure-interactive/cyto](https://gszep.com/fluid-structure-interactive/cyto).)

 📅 Date: November 12 (Wed), 14:00